-1.4 Integration of twenty-first century skills and learning standards instruction based on of the AASL Standards for the 21st-Century Learner and curriculum standards.
+1.4 Integration of twenty-first century skills and learning standards

+School librarians advocate for twenty-first century literacy skills to support the learning needs of the school community.
+They collaborate with other teachers to plan and implement instruction based on of the AASL Standards for the 21st-Century Learner and curriculum standards.
 They employ strategies to integrate multiple literacies with content curriculum.
 School librarians integrate the use of technologies as a means for effective and creative teaching and to support PreK-12 students' conceptual understanding, critical thinking and creative processes.